-Complete 7 credits of college-level courses to reach a total of 90 credits.
+Complete 12-15 credits of college-level courses to reach a total of 90 credits.

-- Elective courses should be selected based on major and transfer institution.
-See your advisor for suggestions. - No more than 5 credits in this category may be from courses that are not listed under the Communication, Quantitative Skills/Symbolic Reasoning, Humanities, Social Sciences, or General Distribution Courses sections of the Approved Distribution Course List.
+- All elective credits must be selected from courses numbered 100 or above. - No more than 5 credits in this category may be from courses that are not listed under the Communication, Quantitative Skills/Symbolic Reasoning, Humanities, Social Sciences, Natural Sciences, or General Distribution Courses sections of the Approved Distribution Course List. - Courses should be planned with an advisor based on the requirements of the specific discipline and the transfer institution. - No more than 3 Physical Education Activity Credits may apply to this degree.